 Conduct usability tests to identify friction points that may frustrate users.

-Basic navigation difficulties can end a customer's interest in your brand.
+Basic navigation issues can turn off a customer's interest in your brand.
 Identify if key interactions, such as the checkout process or account creation, are easy to use.

 User behavior testing

-You can’t read users’ minds but can make inferences based on their actions.
+You can’t read users’ minds, but you can make inferences based on their actions.

-Tools like eye tracking and session recording offer insights into how users interact with your website or app.
+Tools such as eye tracking and session recording provide insights into how users interact with your website or app.
 User tracking apps reveal patterns and pain points you can address.

 For example, a heat map might show that users hover in the top right corner of the site.